rb4807/excel_processor/README.md

 3. Select the file: `postman/postman_collection.json`.
 4. The API endpoints will be available in your **Collections** tab.

+## Sample Input File
+For testing, I have added a sample input file in the project directory.
+You can use this file to test the API functionality.

 You can now test the API directly in Postman!

 ## Additional Commands